 When Mary Celeste was found, there was several feet water in its cargo compartment and its lifeboat was also missing.
 Moreover, there was no damage to the ship and it had food items and water available for the next 6 months.
 But the ship’s papers and Captain Briggs’ navigational instruments were missing.
 So, does this mean Captain Briggs ordered to leave the ship only after sighting land.
 If yes, then why?

 Many reasons were considered for that.
 The night before the ship’s last log entry, Mary Celeste had to face a severe storm.
 Captain Briggs’s estimation of proximity of land proved to be wrong due to faulty marine chronometer.

 Still, these two reasons were not enough for an experienced captain like Briggs to abandon the ship.

 During investigations, it came to light that Mary Celeste had carried coals in its previous journey.
 Apart from this, the ship underwent massive repairs.
 Coal dust and construction debris damaged its pumps.
 With the inoperative pumps, it became very difficult for Captain Briggs to ascertain the water level in ship’s hull only by seeing it.
 In that situation, Briggs did not have any other way to know if the ship would drown or not.

-Thus, the rough weather, the misapprehension of sighting land and the threat of ship’s sinking would have made Captain Briggs to abandon Mary Celeste.
-It might be possible that the boat they aboard would have met some accident resulting in the death of all.
+Thus, rough weather, misapprehension of sighting land and threat of ship’s sinking would have made Captain Briggs to abandon Mary Celeste.
+It might be possible that the boat they aboard would have met some accident resulting in the death of all of them.

 However, there is still no consensus of opinion on what happened to the unfortunate people aboard Mary Celeste.
 That’s why even after 150 years, attempts are still being made to know about the fate of Mary Celeste’s passengers.